-Our team are here to help you cope with student life, build resilience, and enable you to engage with your own mental health.
+Our team is here to help you cope with student life, build resilience, and enable you to engage with your own mental health.

 We provide a variety of drop-in, one to one sessions, and workshops.
 These can assist with a variety of issues.